shanelbb/Horiseon-Digital-Marketing/README.md

 <div>
 <img src="./assets/images/full-site.png" alt="Screenshot of full webpage"  style="width: 250px;"/> </div>

-###Problems Solved:
+### Problems Solved:

 - Refactored HTML code to use semantic elements.
 - Refactored CSS to adhere to the DRY code concept.
 - Optimized images for a lighter application and faster page load.
 - Replaced the Float properties with more up to date Flexbox and Grid properties.
 - Added media queries to make the site fully responsive on desktop and mobile.
 - In the header I added a hamburger icon along with a pop out nav menu for screen sizes below 600px.
+Created a small snippet of JS to create functionality of opening and closing the menu.

+### Challenges

+- Media queries were not rendering.
+I discovered that it was due to a missing viewport meta tag.
+- The header links don't always go to the section they are linked to despite having the href attribute pointing to the corresponding ids.
+The link sometimes has to be pressed several times before going to the correct section.
+Was unable to fix that bug.

+#### Screenshots of responsive layouts

 <div>
 <table>